greenelab/deep-review/USAGE.md

 4. _arXiv_ ID, cite like `@arxiv:1508.06576v2`.
 5. ISBN (International Standard Book Number), cite like `@isbn:9781339919881`.
 6. URL / webpage, cite like `@url:https://nyti.ms/1QUgAt1`.
+   URL citations can be helpful if the above methods return incorrect metadata.
+   For example, `@doi:10.1038/ng.3834` [incorrectly handles](https://github.com/manubot/manubot/issues/158) the consortium name resulting in a blank author, while `@url:https://doi.org/10.1038/ng.3834` succeeds.
+   Similarly, `@url:https://doi.org/10.1101/142760` is a [workaround](https://github.com/manubot/manubot/issues/16) to set the journal name of bioRxiv preprints to _bioRxiv_.
 7. Wikidata Items, cite like `@wikidata:Q50051684`.
    Note that anyone can edit or add records on [Wikidata](https://www.wikidata.org), so users are encouraged to contribute metadata for hard-to-cite works to Wikidata as an alternative to using a `raw` citation.
 8. For references that do not have any of the persistent identifiers above, use a raw citation like `@raw:old-manuscript`.